-I hate to give up one of my own but I’m pretty sure Dr. Learner is a double agent.
-Because the advice he gives in this article is either obvious (“know the specifics of your case”) or downright counterproductive.
+I hate to give up one of my own but I’m sure Dr. Learner is a double agent.
+Because the advice he gives in this article is obvious (“know the specifics of your case”) or downright counterproductive.
 One piece of advice is to pull a Sarah Palin: “you don’t necessarily have to play by the rules for answering questions….”
 That cracks me up.
 But this one is even better:

 Never allow an attorney to bully you in the courtroom or at a deposition.
 If the attorney begins to use such behavior, call it by its name and demand that it be stopped.
 Your lawyer will likely have raised the objection before you do; if she does not, protest such inappropriate behavior yourself.
 Never allow an attorney who is questioning you to raise his voice or speak to you sarcastically or rudely.

 This is the absolute best path for a doctor to snatch defeat from the jaws of victory in a medical malpractice case.
-Jurors tend to trust doctors.
+Jurors trust doctors.
 The playing field is tilted in favor of the doctor.
-The very best way for a doctor to blow that lead is tell the plaintiff’s malpractice lawyer on the stand that he/she won’t be spoken to sarcastically.
+The very best way for a doctor to blow that lead is to tell the plaintiff’s malpractice lawyer on the stand that he/she won’t be spoken to sarcastically.
 For anyone testifying – plaintiff, defendant, fact witness or expert – the very best advice is the very opposite of this advice: if there is no objection, just answer the question.